Skip to main content

 Dogtown Lake

-Trophically, Dogtown Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
+Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within Burnett County's 70 graded lakes, Dogtown Lake ranks 47 — below the local median, though not at the bottom.
+Dogtown Lake ranks 52 of 57 in Burnett County — at the lower end of the locally monitored distribution.

 Dogtown Lake has no invasive species recorded in Wisconsin state databases as of 2022, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Dogtown Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.